How You Will Be Notified

 During an audit it is not unusual for issues to come up.
 It is expected that all issues will be discussed as they arise.
 Factual issues should be resolved during the course of the audit, whereas legal differences may need to be resolved through an appeal process if the taxpayer disagrees or is not satisfied with the Department’s explanation.

 Prior to concluding an audit, the Department will usually provide notice of any issues discovered during the audit.
-This notice will include the issues discovered during the audit and associated amounts due.
+This notice will include the issues discovered during the audit and any associated amounts due.
 There is an expectation that the Department representative will work with the taxpayer to resolve any outstanding questions or concerns.
 Any amounts (issues) unresolved will be assessed, which the taxpayer can appeal.

 Your Audit Has Been Completed, Now What?